MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-orders.md

 ms.reviewer: bholtorf
 ---

-# <a name="synchronize-and-fulfill-sales-orders"></a>Synchronise and Fulfil Sales Orders
+# Synchronise and fulfil sales orders

 This article describes the necessary settings and steps that you must complete to synchronise and fulfil sales orders with Shopify in [!INCLUDE[prod_short](../includes/prod_short.md)].

-## <a name="set-the-import-of-orders-on-the-shopify-shop-card"></a>Set the import of orders on the Shopify Shop Card
+## Set the import of orders on the Shopify Shop Card

 Enter a **currency code** if your online shop uses a different currency than the local currency (LCY).
 The specified currency must have exchange rates configured.
 If your online shop uses the same currency as [!INCLUDE[prod_short](../includes/prod_short.md)], leave the field empty.

-You can review the Store Currency in the [Store details](https://www.shopify.com/admin/settings/general) settings in your Shopify Admin.
-Shopify can be configured to accept different currencies, however imported orders into [!INCLUDE[prod_short](../includes/prod_short.md)] use store currency.
+You can access the Store Currency in the [Store details](https://www.shopify.com/admin/settings/general) settings in your Shopify Admin.
+Shopify can be configured to accept different currencies.
+However, imported orders into [!INCLUDE[prod_short](../includes/prod_short.md)] use store currency.

 A regular Shopify order can include costs in addition to the subtotal, such as shipping charges or, if enabled, tips.
 These amounts are posted directly to the G/L account you want used for specific transaction types: